OleSkaar/Plunder/Index/Classes/Berserker.md

 ## Signature Talent: Berserkergang
 You can work yourself into a rage, during which no Stabs or Slashes from iron, nor fire, will hurt you.
 The rage lasts until there is no immediate danger.
 Then, you gain a level of exhaustion.

-At 5th level, you can attack twice in a turn when using this ability.
+At 5th level, you can attack twice in the Melee phase when using this ability.
 ## Talents
 When you gain a new Talent, choose one from this list:
 ### Beastskin